-There are several treatments available for perioral dermatitis depending on the severity of your symptoms, which areas of the body are affected and how often you experience relapses.
+There are several treatments and routine skincare products available for perioral dermatitis sufferers depending on the severity of your symptoms, which areas of the body are affected and how often you experience relapses.

 Gentle skincare products

-To help your skin heal from perioral dermatitis, you should swap your current skincare and makeup products for gentler ones.
+help your skin avoid perioral dermatitis flare-ups, you should ensure your skincare and make-up products are gentle.

 If you wear makeup, it can be a good idea to look for fragrance-free, light products that are less likely to irritate the skin.
-Avoid any makeup products that contain harsh chemicals or strong scents.
+Avoid any make-up that contains harsh chemicals or strong scents.

 As well as medications, lifestyle and diet changes can be highly effective in the management of perioral dermatitis.